 Over the course of nearly six years at IDEO Munich, Shanghai, London and Palo Alto, she has worked across a wide range of projects in the health care, life sciences, consumer electronics, home appliances, retail, and service industries.
-Now, Lucie has her independent consulting practice and focuses mostly on health care.
+Now, Lucie has her independent consulting practice and focuses mostly on health care and longevity.
 Her clients include Johns Hopkins Hospital, Eli Lilly, Novo Nordisk, Proteus Digital Health, California HealthCare Foundation, The Lucille and David Packard Foundation, On Lok, Stanford Hospital and Clinics to name a few.

 Senior Lecturer, Industrial Design